raikasdev/mastodon4-redirect/README.md

 ### Why not a background script and webRequest?

 Mastodon 4 uses clientside routing.
 Also Chrome is discontinuing the webrequest API.

+## Project structure

+/ Root Contains the Firefox manifest and icon
+/src Contains the code
+/chrome Contains the Chrome port (manifest v3 and icons) /chrome/src Symbolic link to /src /chrome/m4redirect.js Hard link to /src/m4redirect.js (so the src symbolic link works for chrome)